-Bert Kreischer Net Worth: $4 Million
+Bert Kreischer Net Worth: $4 Million (approx.)

-|Net Worth:||$4 Million|
+|Net Worth:||$4 Million (approx.)|

-|Date of Birth:||Nov 3, 1973 (48 years old)|
+|Date of Birth:||Nov 3, 1973|

 |Height:||5 ft 11 in (1.82 m)|

 In 1997, Bert Kreischer was featured in an article in Rolling Stone while attending Florida State University.

-The magazine named Kreischer “the top partyer at the Number One Party School in the country.”The article also served as inspiration for the 2002 film National Lampoon’s Van Wilder.
-Kreischer has served as host of the television series Hurt Bert on FX as well as Bert the Conqueror and Trip Flip on Travel ChannelHe is slated to appear on The Machine, a comedy film based on his life and career.
+The magazine named Bert Kreischer “the top partyer at the Number One Party School in the country.”The article also served as inspiration for the 2002 film National Lampoon’s Van Wilder.
+Bert Kreischer has served as host of the television series Hurt Bert on FX as well as Bert the Conqueror and Trip Flip on Travel ChannelHe is slated to appear on The Machine, a comedy film based on his life and career.

-Bert Kreischer Net Worth 2022:
+Bert Kreischer Net Worth (2023):

-Bert Kreischer Wiki:
+Bert Kreischer Biography:

-|Born||November 3, 1972 (age 49)|
+|Born||November 3, 1972 (age 50)|

 St. Petersburg, Florida, U.S.